Attabotics: History

 Attabotics was founded by Scott Gravelle in 2016 to capitalize on emerging opportunities in the growing AS/RS robotics market.
 The company developed their initial proof of concept in 2017 and received an investment from Alberta Innovates.

-In December 2018 the company announced the development development of a new manufacturing site at Calgary's YYC Global Logistics Park in partnership with Opportunity Calgary Investment Fund.
+In December 2018 the company announced the development of a new manufacturing site at Calgary's YYC Global Logistics Park in partnership with Opportunity Calgary Investment Fund.
 Also in 2018 the company begins its partnership with Gordon Food Service, one of North America's largest foodservice distributors to automate elements of its supply chain.

 In June 2019 the company announced their plans to build a new headquarters in Calgary.
 In May 2019 established a new partnership with Microsoft to expand edge computing, LTE networking, and IoT capabilities.

 In December of 2020 Attabotics received a $34 million investment from the Government of Canada.

 In May of 2021 the company announced a partnership with AltaML and the Alberta Machine Intelligence Institute (Amii) to improve supply chain efficiencies.
 In August of 2021 Attabotics filed a Patent infringement suit against competitor Urbx.

 In 2022 Attabotics expanded to work with companies in South Korea and the EU through partnerships and agreements with various companies, including Körber.
 In October of 2022 Attabotics was selected by KPMG and the United States Department of Defense for a new warehouse for the Marine Corps Logistics Command.
+The company faced a customer lawsuit in July 2022.
 In September of 2022 Richard Cheung was hired as the Chief Financial Officer.

+On March 15, 2023, there was a fire at a Canadian Tire distribution center where an Attabotics system was operating.
+Each company blamed the other, with Attabotics suing its customer.
+There had been two earlier fires in 2021, caused by earlier Attabotics equipment (one at the same location and another at a Nordstrom facility).

+On June 29, 2025, employees received a mass email informing them of immediate termination.
+Attabotics filed for bankruptcy the same week.
+Later analyses of the collapse cited over-spending and deteriorating trust from customers and investors, resulting from the company's aggressive expansion despite reliability problems involving the hardware and firmware.